Table of Contents

-Take a look at the Kindle Store, at Amazon.com, and check how some of the books are titled for practice.
+Take a look at the Kindle Store, at Amazon.com, and check how some books are titled for practice.

 Final Thoughts on Keywords

 Keywords are a great place to start brainstorming ideas for Kindle Publishing.
-Once you have a good idea, it's time to learn the entire process of self publishing on Amazon.
+Once you have a good idea, it’s time to learn the entire self-publishing process on Amazon.

 Learning the Self Publishing Process

 There are a lot of online video courses these days.
 Believe it or not, each one of the teachers you see on YouTube (or blogs) today learned from a Kindle Publishing course as well (including yours truly).

 As with most knowledge in making money online business models – they’re not taught in schools.
 If you’re going to get into this, you’ll need someone to be a Gandalf to your Frodo.